How to be a freelance online English teacher

 Working for an online company

 Depending on your circumstances, working for an online company may be what you need.
 So, let’s have a quick look at being an employee.
-First, you need to go through the usual process of finding job openings, applying, interviewing and hopefully get a job offer that you like.
+First, you need to go through the usual process of finding job openings, applying, interviewing and hopefully getting a job offer that you like.
 Once you accept, the school will give you your class schedule, so you don’t need to spend time looking for students.
 You also don’t need to worry about chasing your students for payment.
 The school pays you a salary and may include performance bonuses.
 Be warned that they may also have penalties; for example, you don’t get paid for a class if you fail to show up without telling them.
 Finally, the school will probably give you lesson materials and plans, saving you time and effort.
 Creating lesson plans and coming up with material from scratch can be time-consuming and stressful.
 Therefore, you should always have a portfolio of lesson plans, material, and activities per class level.

 Working as a freelance online English teacher